fatihsirin/splunk-tutorial/products/splunk-enterprise/events/fields(in-progress)/field-names/1-field-extraction/search-time/2-extraction-types/3-automatic-key-value.md

 - When `KV_MODE` is "auto" or "auto_escaped", automatic JSON field extraction occurs alongside other automatic key-value field extractions
   - If I want to disable JSON field extraction without changing the `KV_MODE` value from "auto", add `AUTO_KV_JSON=false` to the stanza
     - When not set, `AUTO_KV_JSON` defaults to true.
-# When to use
-- This type of field extraction _is_ what generates Splunk's "interesting fields" in the search results
-  - Interesting fields are those fields that appear in at least 20% of the results returned by a search
-- Splunk does not provide explicit situations where automatic key-value extraction is preferred to inline or transform field extractions
-  - This type of extraction is more convenient than the other two.
-That's pretty much it's only winning trait
-    - E.g. if some event had 100 JSON keys, I would never want to write explicit field extractions to convert every JSON key into a field
 # Files
 - Automatic key-value field extractions are written entirely within `props.conf`
 - This type of field extraction cannot be created within Splunk Web